c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 2. The padding should be first removed
 3. For the resulting actual encrypted string reverse substitution should be done

-Also the above process needs to be done for all keys as we have no idea on which key was actually used for the encryption process.
+Also the above process needs to be done for all keys as we have no idea of the key that was actually used for the encryption process.
 A way to smartly halt the process would be to take the benefit of the flag format **`dsc{`** and stop the process as soon as we hit a decrypted string starting with the initial known part of the flag.

 Based on all the above understanding, I wrote the **`decrypter.py`** script which is basically the encrypter with the relevant parts reversed as per the above understanding and a termination logic added.